nodejs/node-addon-api/doc/basic_types.md

 bool operator !=(const Value& other) const;
 ```

-Returns `false` if this value strictly equals another value, or `true` otherwise
+Returns `false` if this value strictly equals another value, or `true` otherwise.

 ### Methods